Do you want to start selling online, as quickly as possible?

 Some areas to think about:

-- Name - Even if you have an existing, offline business, you’ll need a name for your store so that shoppers can find and recognise you.
+- Name - Even if you have an existing, offline business, you’ll need to choose a business name for your store so that shoppers can find and recognise you.
 This is your domain name (for example, myname.com).
 This is the “.com” or “.fr/it/es” piece.
 Country-specific domains like .it/.fr/.es can attract a domestic audience, while .com can be useful for international sales.
 These days you can also choose business-specific ones (such as .shop, .camera etc.)

 - Payments – How will customers pay?
 And, can you offer them a secure payment option that gives confidence.
 Payment is the point when many online transactions are abandoned, often due to a lack of trust or confidence.
 In fact, 1 in 4 online shoppers have abandoned a transaction because their preferred payment method wasn’t available.*